-- One or more Services Director authenticators, see "Creating an Authenticator" on page 257. - One or more permission groups.
-See "Creating a Permission Group" on page 264. - One or more access profiles.
-See "Creating an Access Profile (vTM User Authentication Only)" on page 268.
+- (Secure LDAP only) One or more vTM authentication certificates, see "Adding a CA Certificate (Secure LDAP Only)" on page 249. - One or more Services Director authenticators, see "Creating an Authenticator" on page 251. - One or more permission groups.
+See "Creating a Permission Group" on page 258. - One or more access profiles.
+See "Creating an Access Profile (vTM User Authentication Only)" on page 262.